 - Salt to Taste

 - Peel the garlic cloves and bash them with the side of a knife to increase the surface area.

-- Heat the oil of a medium-low heat in a small saucepan.
+- Heat the oil on a medium-low heat in a 15cm or 6" saucepan.

 - Add the garlic cloves and sage leaves to the pan and cook for 5 minutes.
 The aim is not to crisp or colour but to flavour the oil.

 - Add the beans along with the tomato passata and stir to coat.